Explore our blog for insights on buying, financing, remodeling, and taking care of your home.

 FHA loans are one option for home buyers in today's market.
 In fact it's often a popular route for first time home buyers.
 One main reason for the desire to go FHA is the low down payment requirement.
 Home buyers need 3.5% of the purchase price as cash-on-hand for the down payment.
 This means if you're buying an $80,000 house you'll need less than $3,000 for the down payment.

 If apartment living is getting old, or you've outgrown your parents' basement and house rules, you may be thinking about buying your own place.
-But if you're like many first-time homebuyers, you may not have a lot of money in the bank or have a strong credit history or lower credit score.
+But if you're like many first-time homebuyers, you may not have a lot of money in the bank or have a strong credit history or a decent credit score.
 For this reason, you may be interested in learning about home loans that offer low and no-down payment options and have flexible lending requirements.
 One of these is the FHA loan.
 Let's take a closer look.